oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 }
 ```

-At last for the persistence module we'll be creating a service class to expose the persistence operations.
+At last, for the persistence module, we'll be creating a service class to expose the persistence operations.
 This class will be stored on `persistence/src/main/java/com/okta/developer/animals/bird/BirdPersistence.java`

 ```java